-Formulas are collections of Salt States that have been pre-written by other Salt users and contain generic parameter fields.
+Formulas are collections of Salt States that contain generic parameter fields.
 Formulas allow for reliable reproduction of a specific configuration.
-Formulas can be installed from RPM packages or an external git repository.
+Some formulas are supplied by SUSE, or you can install formulas from RPM packages or an external git repository.

 Formulas work best for large, non-trivial, configurations.
-For trivial tasks, use a state rather than a formula.
+For smaller tasks, use a state rather than a formula.
+Formulas and states both act as a kind of configuration documentation.
+When you have written and stored the configuration, they provide a snapshot of your infrastructure.